EnergyInnovation/eps-docs/docs/models/eu.md

 ## Methodology

-The European Union (EU) version of the Energy Policy Simulator (EPS) aims to help the user find and understand the most important policies to decarbonize the EU’s economy in an effective and equitable way.
-The model includes two reference scenarios, a business-as-usual (BAU) and a Fit for 55 reference scenario.
+The EU EPS aims to help the user find and understand the most important policies to decarbonize the EU’s economy in an effective and equitable way.
+The model includes two reference scenarios, a business-as-usual (BAU) and a Fit for 55 "core policies" scenario.

 The BAU scenario simulates the energy landscape of the EU as it was in 2020, before the introduction of the European Green Deal and the passage of the subsequent Fit for 55 policy package.
-The Fit for 55 reference scenario captures the energy impacts of EU-level climate policy passed during the 2019-24 legislative cycle.
+The Fit for 55 core policies scenario captures the energy impacts of EU-level climate policy passed during the 2019-24 legislative cycle.

 ### Business-as-usual scenario